lexibank/liusinitic/README.md

-# Collection of Basic Words in Chinese Dialects
+# CLDF dataset derived from Liú et al.'s "Collection of Basic Words in Chinese Dialects" from 2007

 Cite the source dataset as